JamFactoryApp/jamfactory-backend/docs/documentation.md

 ***Description***

 Leave the JamSession currently joined by the user.
 If the user is the host of the JamSession, the JamSession will be deleted.
-Requires the user to have joined a JamSession.
+Also returns a success confirmation if the user isn't a member of any JamSession.

 ***Endpoint:***